Cyfrin/audit-repo-cloner/tests/README.md

 4. Clean up all created repositories

 The tests utilize fixtures defined in `conftest.py` to set up and tear down the test environment.

+### Smart Contract Repository Tests

+The `test_smart_contract_repo_cloning.py` file contains tests that specifically check the audit tool's functionality with smart contract repositories:

+1. `test_single_smart_contract_repo_cloning` - Tests cloning a single repository with Solidity contracts
+2. `test_multi_smart_contract_repo_cloning` - Tests cloning multiple repositories with Solidity contracts
+3. `test_branch_generation` - Verifies the creation of branches for auditors and the report
+4. `test_report_workflow_generation` - Checks that the report branch and workflows are properly set up
+5. `test_project_board_generation` - Validates the creation of the project board with the correct columns

+These tests create sample Solidity contract files and Hardhat configurations to simulate real smart contract repositories.

 ## Warning